Mastering Java Document Editing: Load & Edit Form Fields in Word Files Using GroupDocs.Editor

 }

-This segment demonstrates how to access and handle each type of form field individually, catering to specific processing needs for text inputs, checkboxes, dates, numbers, and dropdowns.
+This example shows how to access and handle each type of form field individually, catering to specific processing needs for text inputs, checkboxes, dates, numbers, and dropdowns.

 Practical Applications